HackBulgaria/Angular-2/README.md

 3. Directives.
 How to interact with DOM (Renderer).
 What is the * infront of the build-in directives.
 The template tag and TemplateRef, ViewContainerRef.
 Component Lifecycle.
 4. Change Detection Overview.
 Forms and validations.
 5. Dependency Injection Overview (Providers), Services.
 Multi Providers and Template driven custom validators.
 Custom Form Controls.
-6. Observables (RxJS), HTTP and Routing.
+6. Observables (RxJS), HTTP.
-7. Pipes and Custom Structural Directives
+7. Routing and Pipes
 8. Angular CLI, Testing and Webpack introduction.

 You can apply at HackBulgaria's website:https://hackbulgaria.com/courses/